nady4/calendar-money-api/README.md

 - `bcrypt` for hashing passwords
 - `cors` for handling Cross-Origin Resource Sharing (CORS)
 - `zod` for schema validation, ensuring type safety

 <br></br>

-## Environment Variables 🔐️

-The following environment variables are used in this code:

-- `MONGO_URL`: the URL of the MongoDB existing database
-- `JWT_KEY` : the secret key to sign JSON web tokens with
-- `PORT` : the port number to run the web server on

-<br></br>